-The black crappie electrofishing catch rate in 2014 was double the 2013 catch rate (Figure 3).
+The black crappie electrofishing catch rate in 2015 was above average (Figure 3).
 Crappie population abundance fluctuates over time, and the highs and lows in abundance are usually the result of spawning success.
 This cycle of highs and lows is evident in the electrofishing catch rate data presented in Figure 3.
 Strong year classes from good spawns rapidly increase the population and create excellent fishing opportunities.
 Missing year classes have the opposite effect.